kkoltun/dev_notes/clean_code/solid.md

 ### Description
 * *clients should not be forced to implement interfaces they do not use* by Robert Martin;
-* favor composition over inheritance - separate roles (resposibilities);
+* favor composition over inheritance - separate roles (responsibilities);
 * favor decoupling over coupling - do not couple derivative classes with unneeded responsibilities inside a monolith.

 ### Rationale